Monday, 28 October 2024

-Friday 11 October 2024
+Friday, 11 October 2024

 Inkscape Path Effect: Offset

 The Offset path effect can be used to create multiple effects.
 One useful application that helps to explore it is to create an offset outer path around a design.
-An offset out path is useful potentially for design aesthetics but also useful for applications such as using a print and cut vinyl cutter or a laser cutter where you might want to print/engrave a design and then cut around the design following it’s contours.
+An offset outer path is useful potentially for design aesthetics but also useful for applications such as using a print and cut vinyl cutter or a laser cutter where you might want to print/engrave a design and then cut around the design following it’s contours.

 As an example lets create a small logo and then create an outer offset path.
 To begin left click the Ellipse/Arc tool icon and then on the canvas left click and hold, whilst holding the control key, drag to the right to create a small circle.
 With the circle selected click “Object – Fill and Stroke” to open the fill and stroke dialogue tab on the right hand side.
 Selecting the “Fill” tab click the “X” icon to turn off the circles fill.
 Selecting the “Stroke Paint” and then “Stroke Style” tabs set the stroke width and colour so it looks similar to our image.